When Is the Best Time to Buy a House in Florida?

 What’s unique about the Florida housing market?

-With over 22 million people living in the Sunshine State, Florida is the third-largest state in the U.S. by population.
-And that number continues to grow — state government officials estimate that Florida will gain an average of 834 new residents each day between April 2023 and April 2027.
+With more than 22 million people estimated to be living in the Sunshine State, Florida is the third-largest state in the US by population.
+And that number continues to grow.
+State government officials estimate that Florida will gain an average of 834 new residents each day between now April 2027.
 The state’s uniqueness and what the housing market offers are part of what draws more residents there.

 The weather and the favorable climate aren’t the only things that make Florida unique, though.
-“What’s interesting about Florida is you could have a 1900 craftsman-style home, and then you go a couple of houses down and there’ll be a brand new build that looks like a Florida cottage…coming here and seeing the uniqueness of the architecture and the lay of the land, I think it makes Florida very unique,” says Ekelund.
+“What’s interesting about Florida is you could have a 1900 Craftsman-style home, and then you go a couple of houses down and there’ll be a brand new build that looks like a Florida cottage,” Ekelund says.
+“Coming here and seeing the uniqueness of the architecture and the lay of the land, I think it makes Florida very unique.”

 Is it a good time to buy a Florida house in the current market?

 “Up in the panhandle, the market has still been on fire.
-Yes, it has dropped but also inventory is up.
-So it’s a healthy sign that the market is still driving,” says Ekelund.
-He adds, “I think the housing market here in Florida is going to continuously stay healthy…people are moving to Florida and they’re going to keep moving here.
-Especially up in the panhandle, there’s a lot of hidden gems still around that people just don’t know about yet.”
+Yes, it has dropped, but also, inventory is up,” Ekelund says.
+“I think the housing market here in Florida is going to continuously stay healthy,” adding that there are a lot of hidden gems in the panhandle area.

 What’s the best way to get started buying a house in Florida?

-Feeling like you are ready to buy a house in Florida?
+Feeling like you’re ready to buy a house in Florida?
 The best way to get started is to assess if you truly are ready to buy a house.
-Determine whether you have enough money saved up for a down payment, evaluate your credit score, and make sure you have a secure job.
+Determine whether you have enough money saved for a down payment, evaluate your credit score, and make sure you have a secure job.

 HomeLight can connect you to a top-performing agent in your selected market.
-We analyze over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
+We analyze more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 Once you find an agent, they will work with you to understand what you want in a home.
 Then, you can start searching for and viewing properties.